-Constituents frequently raise with their Members of Pariament the issue of phoenix trading and pre-pack administrations.
+Constituents frequently raise with their Members of Parliament the issue of phoenix trading and pre-pack administrations.

-Legally, there is nothing in law to prevent a director of a failed company from starting a new business 'overnight' provided that he has acted 'properly' in managing the first company both before and during its insolvency.
+Legally, there is nothing in law to prevent a director of a failed company from starting a new business “overnight” if he has acted properly in managing the first company both before and during its insolvency.
 However, if the director of an insolvent company has deliberately acted to the detriment of creditors, action may be taken against him under both insolvency and company legislation.
 In certain circumstances, directors may incur personal liability for their acts or omissions in managing the company.

 This Library briefing paper looks in detail at the legality of phoenix trading and at the personal liability of directors to the creditors of an insolvent company.
 In addition to the Insolvency Act 1986 (as amended) and the Enterprise Act 2002, this note looks at new provisions contained in the Small Business Enterprise and Employment Act 2015, which received Royal Assent on 26 March 2015.
 Following three government consultations, a number of corporate insolvency and governance reforms have been proposed since the summer of 2018.
 This paper (section 6) provides a summary of the key proposals.